 - Check email for “Authorization to Test” from Pearson VUE (sent within 24 hours).

-- Check email for “Confirmation of Pearson Vue Exam Appointment” and “Confirmation of Payment” from Pearson VUE
+- Check your email for “Confirmation of Pearson Vue Exam Appointment” and “Confirmation of Payment” from Pearson VUE.

 Check out our detailed guide on MPRE eligibility registration and fees.

-If you have a disability recognized under the Americans with Disabilities Act (ADA) that requires modification of the testing environment, you must request accommodations when you register for the MPRE through the NCBE.
-Check the Pearson Vue Comfort Aid List for items that do not require pre-approval.
+If you have a disability recognized under the Americans with Disabilities Act (ADA) that requires modification of the testing environment, you must request accommodations when registering for the MPRE through the NCBE.
+Check the Pearson Vue Comfort Aid List for items not requiring pre-approval.

 2025 Test Dates | Apply for Accommodations by: | Registration Deadline |